-This comes after remnants of Ida brought devastating and deadly flooding across the New York City Tri-State area during the week.
+The storm brought devastating and deadly flooding across the New York City Tri-State Area as the massive system pushed its way inland during the week.

 The historic flooding claimed the lives of 13 people in New York City, many of whom lived in illegally converted basement apartments in Queens.